JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

     at com.jeroenmols.awesomeadvancedlibrary.AwesomeConvertor.toAwesome(AwesomeConvertor.java:11)
 ```

-In order to solve this, we need to ensure that the `pom.xml` file of the library contains the right dependencies.
-This can be done by manually adding the `pom.withXml{}` element to the `publish task` in our `build.gradle` file:
+To solve this, we need to ensure that the library `pom.xml` file  contains the right dependencies by manually adding the `pom.withXml{}` element to the `publishing task`:

 ```groovy
 publishing {